Testimony: Religion

 Christians in general, especially within the Evangelical tradition, use the term "to testify" or "to give one's testimony" to mean "to tell the story of how one became a Christian".
 Commonly it may refer to a specific event in a Christian's life in which God did something deemed particularly worth sharing.
 Christians often give their testimony at their own baptism, church services, and at evangelistic events.
 Many Christians have also published their testimony on the internet.

 New Testament

 After the early church began to preach about the death and resurrection of Jesus Christ, Peter and the other apostles asserted that "we are witnesses of these things".
 Pope Francis has commented on Peter being "strong in his testimony", describing "testimony" as the "lifeblood" of the church.

 Types

 In addition to emphasizing faith and holiness, Methodism holds that "Scripture does teach the necessity of confession of sins (1 Jn 1:0), repentance (Luk 13:3,5.
 Ac 2:38, Ac 3:19, 2 Co 7:10, 2 Pe 3:9), and a testimony that one has chosen to follow Christ (Ro 10:9-10)."
-Methodist churches in the holiness tradition devote a portion of their Sunday evening service and/or mid-week Wednesday evening service of worship to allow members to give a personal testimony about their faith and experiences in living the Christian life:
+Methodist churches in the holiness tradition devote a portion of their Sunday evening service and/or mid-week Wednesday evening service of worship to allow members to give a personal testimony about their faith and experiences in living the Christian life (in addition to sharing prayer requests and praise reports):